edgexfoundry/device-snmp-go/README.md

 ### Pre-Requisites

-device-snmp-switch-go requires [Go](https://golang.org/dl/) language.
+device-snmp-go requires [Go](https://golang.org/dl/) language.
 Download the current release if you don't have it already.
 Have access to the  [`EdgeX Foundry`](https://github.com/edgexfoundry) project github site.

 ### EdgeX-Go (The EdgeX Platform and Sevices)
 This service requires the EdgeX-Go platform and serveral of its services to be up and running if you want to test the device service full integration.
 However, you can run this service as a standalone with the following minium services up and running either a) natively (.exe) or b) as Docker image containers.

-Detailed instructions on how to use the varioud Edgex-Foundry service(s) are linked below.
+Detailed instructions on how to use the various Edgex-Foundry service(s) are linked below.

 | Service | README |
 | ------ | ------ |